France–Indonesia relations: Before Indonesian Independence

 The indirect relationship between France and Indonesia commenced during the early 19th century colonial Dutch East Indies.
 During the Napoleonic Wars, the Netherlands fell to the French Empire, which also seized territorial possessions belonging to the Netherlands in the East Indies.
 For a short period between 1806 and 1811, Indonesia was subject to French administration.
 During the reign of Governor General Herman Willem Daendels (1808–1811), France exercised its political influence in the East Indies through the Dutch Republic.
 Daendels was Dutch Francophile, and during his reign in Java he built a grand palace known as Het White Huis (The White House) or Het Groote Huis (The Big House), today the Indonesian Ministry of Finance building, that demonstrate French Empire style.
 He also renamed the Buffelsveld (buffalo field) to Champs de Mars (today Merdeka square).
 The battle for Java was fought between British and French-Dutch Republics during Anglo-Dutch Java War in 1811.
+Following the Siege of Saigon in 1859 as part of Cochinchina Campaign, with French Cochinchina (present day Vietnam) as its establishment by France, when it was signed as the Treaty of Saigon.
+Cambodia became the French protectorate in 1863, Laos was added to the Union after the Franco-Siamese crisis forced Siam to cede territories east of the Mekong River to France.

 The French Revolution and its Republic government also inspired the later Indonesian nationalist movement in the early 20th century.
 The political concept of the Republic of Indonesia was partly influenced by the Republic of France model.
 Indonesia also adopted the Napoleonic Continental legal system through Dutch intermediary.
 Indonesian law is often described as a member of the 'civil law' or 'Continental' group of legal systems found in European countries such as France and the Netherlands.

 After Indonesian Independence

-French and Indonesian Presidents Emmanuel Macron and Prabowo Subianto in Paris.

-France recognized Indonesia's sovereignty in 1950 and then established diplomatic relations.
-Indonesia's first president Sukarno visited France three times in 1963, 1964 and 1965.
-Then continued by Indonesia's second president Soeharto in 1972, an intense meeting indicated that France was an important country for Indonesia.
-The first French president to visit Indonesia was François Mitterrand in 1986, indicating that there was close cooperation between the two countries.
+France recognized Indonesia's sovereignty from Dutch rule in 1950 and then established diplomatic relations.
+Indonesia's first President Sukarno visited France three times in 1963, 1964 and 1965.
+Then continued by Indonesia's second President Soeharto in 1972, an intense meeting indicated that France was an important country for Indonesia.
+The first French President to visit Indonesia was François Mitterrand in 1986, indicating that there was close cooperation between the two countries.
 In 1992, Soeharto visited France again for strategic economic cooperation.
 After the fall of the new order regime, President Abdurrahman Wahid visited France in 2000 and President Yudhoyono in 2009.
-In 2017, after 30 years, the French president visited Indonesia again François Hollande, indicating the warming of relations between the two countries in the twenty-first century.
+In 2017, after 30 years, the French President visited Indonesia again François Hollande, indicating the warming of relations between the two countries in the twenty-first century.

-During the G20 2022 meeting in Bali, French president Emmanuel Macron and Indonesian President Joko Widodo alongside Indonesian Ministry of Defence Prabowo realized the major military and investment procurement for Indonesia and France.
+During the G20 2022 meeting in Bali, French President Emmanuel Macron and Indonesian President Joko Widodo alongside Indonesian Ministry of Defence Prabowo realized the major military and investment procurement for Indonesia and France.
 France also has a friendship group with Indonesia, as with other countries.
 The friendship group consists of deputies from France's National Assembly.